vividvilla/ezhil/README.md

 ```

 You can also disable Disqus for certain content types by using site param `disableDisqusTypes`.
 You can check config section above for example.

+Finally, you can disable disqus globally by setting `disqus: false` under the site parameters.

 ## Credits